 The Public Transit Division is responsible for administering the city´s local transit programs.
 The city has five transit programs:

 - Paratransit - Local ADA (Americans with Disabilities Act) Paratransit in the form of dial-a-ride vehicles for persons with disabilities who are certified by City and VCTC to use the system.
 Travel within the City is provided 6:00 am to 6:00 pm Monday through Friday.
-Inter-City Paratransit (subsidized origin to destination transit to Simi Valley, Thousand Oaks, Camarillo, Oak Park and Westlake Village, and transfers to Gold Coast Transit and LA Access is available.
-This service is offered from 6:00 am to 6:00 pm Monday through Friday.
+Inter-City Paratransit (subsidized origin to destination transit to Agoura Hills, Simi Valley, Thousand Oaks, Camarillo, Oak Park and Westlake Village, and transfers to Gold Coast Transit and LA Access is available.
+This service is offered from 6:00 am to 6:00 pm Monday through Friday and 8:00 am to 6:00 pm on Saturdays.

 - Senior Dial-A-Ride - Dial-A-Ride service for seniors aged 65 and over.
 The senior Dial-A-Ride operates the same as the Paratransit service, with the exception that the Senior Dial-A-Ride service does not transfer with LA Access.
-Hours are 6:00 am to 6:00 pm, Monday through Friday.
+Hours are 6:00 am to 6:00 pm, Monday through Friday and 8:00 am to 6:00 pm on Saturdays.

-- VCTC East County Service - An inter-city express bus, the East County connects Moorpark, Moorpark College, Simi Valley, and Thousand Oaks.
-It meets other VCTC routes, linking all Ventura County cities, the Warner Center in Canoga Park, and CSUCI.
+- VCTC East County & East-West Connector Services - These inter-city express bus services connect Moorpark to much of the rest of Ventura County.
+The East County connects Moorpark, Moorpark College, Simi Valley, and Thousand Oaks.
+The East-West Connector provides services between Moorpark, Simi Valley, Somis, Camarillo, Oxnard, and Ventura.
+Both routes meet other VCTC routes, linking all Ventura County cities, and CSUCI.

 - Metrolink - The Ventura County Line of the regional commuter rail service goes from Montalvo (Ventura) to Union Station in downtown Los Angeles.
 This division manages the maintenance of the Moorpark Metrolink Station and interacts with the Southern California Regional Rail Authority (SCRRA).